How business agility protects your bottom line by helping you build resilient systems

 Risk management in organizations is often the function of separate governance groups.
 These groups include areas like legal and compliance, security, architecture, data privacy, and more.
 Collectively we can think of these groups as being responsible for the safety of the organization.
 However, defining a policy and enforcing it across the organization does not scale well.
 By necessity, we end up with the lowest common denominator of policy being applied to everyone.
 This results in:

-• High-level policies that can be difficult to translate into how they apply in your particular context
+High-level policies that can be difficult to translate into how they apply in your particular context

-This is made even more complex as the rate of regulatory change accelerates in response to world events and introduction of new technologies.
+This is made even more complex as the rate of regulatory change accelerates in response to world events and the introduction of new technologies.
 The idea that we only need to manage risk at the edge of our networks is long gone, requiring new strategies to manage our environments.

 Business agility can help here by looking beyond technology into how we can break down the silos between safety areas and align them more closely with the organizational value streams.
 One approach to tackling this is Lean Control, described in chapter 6 of the SSH book and presented here.